Bahai Library Online

 Chronology of the Bahá'í Faith

-Date 182-, descending sort earliest first
+Date 182-, sorted by date, descending

 date event tags firsts

-1828 10 Feb Defeat of the Persians at the hands of the Russians.
+Defeat of the Persians at the hands of the Russians.
 The Russo-Persian War of 1826–28 was the last major military conflict between the Russian Empire and Iran.
 The war ended following the occupation of Tabriz and had even more disastrous results for Persia than the 1804-1813 war.
 The ensuing Treaty of Turkmenchay, signed on 10 February 1828 in Torkamanchay, Iran, stripped Persia of its last remaining territories in the Caucasus, which comprised all of modern Armenia, the southern remainder of modern Azerbaijan, and modern Igdir in Turkey.
 Through the Gulistan and Turkmenchay treaties Persia had lost all of its territories in the Caucasus to Russia making them the unquestioned dominant power in the region.
-[BBRSM55] Russo-Persian War; War (general); History (general); Iran, General history; Tabríz, Iran; Turkmenchay, Iran; Iran
+[BBRSM55] Russo-Persian War; War; History (general); Iran, General history; Tabríz, Iran; Turkmenchay, Iran; Iran

-1828 (In the year) Passing of Mírzá Muhammad Ridá, the father of the Báb.
+Passing of Mírzá Muhammad Ridá, the father of the Báb.

 • The Báb was placed in the care of His maternal uncle, Hájí Mírzá Siyyid `Alí, Khál-i-A`zam (the Most Great Uncle).
 He was a leading merchant of Shíráz and was the first, after the Letters of the Living, to embrace the new Cause in that city.
 He was one of the Seven Martyrs of Tihrán.
 [BBD14]